Abdullah Yusuf Ali: Triumph and Tragedy

 (Fielding-Hall, The Passing of Empire, 1913)

 Fielding-Hall was writing about the tragic case of Pulicat Ratnavelu Chetty.
-In 1876, Chetty was one among the first Indians, and the first from Southern India to join the ICS.
-Posted to the Malabar district, he was not admitted to the white man’s club, which was where most important official matters were discussed and decided upon.
-Fellow civil servants were willing to admit him, but the other British gentry were sternly opposed to the idea.
-They threatened to overwhelmingly blackball the application.
+In 1876, Chetty was among the first Indians and the first from Southern India to join the ICS.
+Posted to the Malabar district, he was not admitted to the white man’s club, where most important official matters were discussed and decided upon.
+Fellow civil servants were willing to admit him, but the other British gentry sternly opposed the idea.
+They threatened to blackball the application overwhelmingly.
 A frustrated Chetty shot himself in the head in 1881.

 Opposition from the natives